feenkcom/gtoolkit.com/pages/docs/start.md

           First things, first.
 Please go ahead and <a href="/install" class="btn btn-lg btn-default">install Glamorous Toolkit</a>.
 We'll wait.
         </p>
         <p>
-          So, here is what just happened.
-You downloaded a self contained installation made of a Glamorous Toolkit image, a virtual machine, and a few other things.
+          Here is what just happened.
+You downloaded a self contained installation made of a Glamorous Toolkit image, a virtual machine, and a few other resources and libraries.
 The contents of the folder should look like this:
         </p>
         <p>
           <img src="/assets/pictures/gtr-distribution-contents.png"/>